oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/sales/website-guest-quick-order.rst

    .. image:: /user/img/system/websites/web_configuration/QOFWeb.png

+4. Clear the **Use Organization** check box to override the organization-wide configuration options.

-4. In the **Quick Order Form** section, set whether the registered users are allowed to create a quick order form.
+5. In the **Quick Order Form** section, enable or disable the quick order form functionality for the registered users.
+By default the quick order form is enabled.

-   To enable it, clear *Use Organization* and select the *Enable Quick Order Form* check box.

-5. In the **Guest Quick Order Form** section, set whether guests are allowed to create a quick order form.
-Disabled by default.
+6. In the **Guest Quick Order Form** section, set whether guests are allowed to create a quick order form.
+By default, the guest quick order form is disabled.

-   To enable it, clear *Use Organization* and select the *Enable Guest Quick Order Form* check box.

-6. Click **Save Settings**.
+7. Click **Save Settings**.

 .. include:: /include/include-images.rst
    :start-after: begin